 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

-All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Johnson has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort. all our surgeons have the training, licenses and experience to provide various types of anesthesia for patients to select the best alternative.

 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia) or general anesthesia.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
 To help control bleeding, bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
 If you have any questions, please do not hesitate to call us at Lakewood, WA Phone Number 253-584-0858.